 - Keeping your boss out of the loop will irrefutably affect your reference if you do leave and potentially tarnish all those years of hard work built up on your CV.

-Initially breaking the news that you have decided to leave will vary depending on the relationship with your boss.
+- Initially breaking the news that you have decided to leave will vary according to the relationship you have with your boss.
 Ideally it’s a conversation that can be had amicably as well as professionally.
-Be polite, to the point and don’t let your bosses reaction affect your decision last minute.
+Be polite, to the point and don’t let your boss’s reaction affect your decision at the last minute.

-This is a common spanner in the “job switching” works, especially for a recruiter!
-The fact you are ready to leave your company probably already rules out considering a counter offer but until it’s in front of you (make sure it’s written and signed by the powers that be), you never quite know how you might react.
-Make sure you don’t give away any inclination of interest in a counter but ALWAYS go away after receiving one and think through it pragmatically:
+This is a common spanner in the ‘job-switching’ works, especially from a recruiter’s point of view!
+The fact that you are ready to leave your company probably already rules out considering a counter-offer but until it’s in front of you – and make sure it’s written and signed by the powers that be – you never quite know how you might react.
+Make sure you don’t give away any inclination of interest in a counter but ALWAYS go away after receiving one and think it through pragmatically:

 - What are you ACTUALLY being offered?
 Make sure it’s not just a new title.